cjjavellana/golan-ecm/README.md

 # Golan
-Named after a place in Israel.

-Golan is a content engine for for `ECM` or generically known as `Enterprise Content Management`.
-Golan manages the content handled by ECM - that is storage & retrieval of arbitrary contents across a wide variety of storage mediums (databases, AWS S3, Raw Storage - At least that's the plan)
+Golan is a content engine, written in Go, for the project-name-redacted `Enterprise Content Management` solution.
+Golan manages the storage & retrieval of arbitrary contents across a wide variety of storage mediums (databases, AWS S3, Raw Storage - At least that's the plan).

+Golan pluggable's architecture allows for new storage mediums to be added with no to minimal changes in the core functionality.

+## Authentication & Authorization
+Golan supports OAuth2 authentication and participate in this protocol as a resource server.

 ## Architecture & Design

 ## Getting Started